mgeaghan-garvan/pipeline-docs/gatk-sv/README.md

 There are currently 12 main modules to the pipeline, which are listed here in the order to be run:
 - [01_GatherSampleEvidence](https://dockstore.org/workflows/github.com/shyamrav/gatk-sv/GATKSVPipelineBatch_01_GatherSampleEvidence:terra_test_2)
+  - By default this does not use the MELT software due to licencing restrictions.
+We have our own MELT docker (v2.2.2) [here](australia-southeast1-docker.pkg.dev/pb-dev-312200/gatk-sv/melt:v2.2.2).
+This can be supplied to the `GatherSampleEvidence:melt_docker` parameter to enable MELT. **However**, we have run into errors running the MELT-enabled workflow, which have been solved by disabling the fast algorithm in the Picard tools `CollectWgsMetrics` sub-task.
+This option isn't exposed in the `terra_test_2` branch, so another branch was created for this purpose: [terra_test_2_melt](https://dockstore.org/workflows/github.com/shyamrav/gatk-sv/GATKSVPipelineBatch_01_GatherSampleEvidence:terra_test_2)
 - [02_EvidenceQC](https://dockstore.org/workflows/github.com/shyamrav/gatk-sv/GATKSVPipelineBatch_02_EvidenceQC:terra_test_2)
 - [03_TrainGCNV](https://dockstore.org/workflows/github.com/shyamrav/gatk-sv/GATKSVPipelineBatch_03_TrainGCNV:terra_test_2)
 - [04_GatherBatchEvidence](https://dockstore.org/workflows/github.com/shyamrav/gatk-sv/GATKSVPipelineBatch_04_GatherBatchEvidence:terra_test_2)